nagakarthikravula/laptop-sales-analysis-india/README.md

 **Objective**
 To analyse laptop sales data in India to derive insights on customer demographics, brand performance, purchase behaviour, and satisfaction levels, and to identify business opportunities for strategic decision-making.

+# Tools used in this project
+-> Google Cloud Storage
+-> Bigquery
+-> Looker
+-> This project was implemented on GCP under a free trial account.
+Due to quota limits, the actual project is now deleted, but screenshots and full code are documented below.

 # Step-1:(Data Collection and Storing)
 -> Collected the laptop-sales-india dataset from kaggle and stored it in Google Bucket(laptop-sales-analysis-india)